 CMNCP established a coordination committee to manage meetings, activities and projects on behalf of the full membership.
 The coordination committee includes a representative from each of the five regions.
-The University of Ottawa and the CMNCP consulting manager act as ex-officio members.
+The University of Ottawa and the CMNCP coordinator as ex-officio members.

 CMNCP has two co-chairs who speak on behalf of CMNCP.
 They chair the full membership meetings as well as the coordination committee meetings.

 Executive Director, Waterloo Region Crime Prevention Council, Waterloo Region Christiane immigrated to Canada in 1989.
 Her experiences span working in the area of mental health, teen parents, victims of violence and abuse, young offenders, sex offenders and others that tend to live at the margins of our communities, as well as multiple service providers, police services and politicians of all orders of government.
 She has a preference for community based solutions and prevention approaches that challenge us to think about old problems in new ways.